 of which we have two letters, both the largest that he wrote.
 So it seems the

-shorter the letter the more faithful the Church, because they were already
+shorter the letter the more faithful the Church; they were

 obeying the Lord, and Paul just wanted to commend them in all the things they